decentral-inc/nyc-blockchain-workshop/Topic2/03_wasm_in_substrate/README.md

 3. VM in ethereum node processes execution from the input from transaction to the stored ethereum byte code
 4. result is applied to state and state root is added to the block.

-On the other hand, Runtime in substrate is a built-in "state transition function"(STF), which directly changes the state of the blockchain.
+On the other hand, Runtime is a built-in "state transition function"(STF), which directly changes the state of the blockchain.
 On ethereum there was one STF, `apply_transaction`.
-Polkadot network approach scalability problem with modular blockchain where each service providers separate their services with their own blockchain.
-As a result, it enables optimized state transition for a blockchain and connected same time, strengthening its integrity by joining mining power between blockchain protocols.
+Without going through EVM, transactions can be processed with much less computational overhead.
+They do not go through metering for its opcodes, so only arguments for the runtime endpoints are required on JSON-RPC call, downsizing the request data significantly.
 Here is the execution process for runtime module.

 1. User sends encrypted transaction to a Substrate node to its runtime endpoint
 2. Substrate node verifies tx and processes built-in function and change state if the tx requests for change
 3. State root is added to the block to record the change

+Modules are compared to built-in functions in Ethereum smart contract(e.g. keccak256, ecrecover).
+They provide features and STFs in modular way to operate Substrate blockchain such as:

+- Account Management
+- Token Balances
+- Governances
+- Runtime Upgrades
+- and more to be added with open source contribution

-### Creating a module
+### Creating a new module

-to start with, let us locate to `runtime/` in substrate folder.
+We will build our own blockchain function to start with, let us locate to `runtime/` in substrate folder.

 ```rust